stnbu/loans/README.md

 ## "It occurs to me" (up at the top so they are visible to "me")

 * Just like on ebay and in real life pawn ships, there may want to be a "sell it now" option.
 It actually would amount to just finalizing the agreement right away without the buyback opporunity window.
+* What if pawnbroker wants to sell "this pile of precious metal"? is there a contract for that?
+* There are many laws about identifying people and holding items for X days in case it's stollen, etc. What about that? (...)
+* Really, the contract should just have minimal types for the required information.
+Someone is going to have to keep a bigger database somewhere.
+We're gonna need a bigger database.
+Where is it?
+If it can be "distributed" just a tiny bit, it might really help grease the wheels.
+Maybe on IPFS a one-line discription for things that are worth tracking (inventoryID?), other stuff elsewhere.
+Egh.

 ## Original Spewage: